Hardware Recommendations

 Headset - A headset can be a very useful device during a video conference or webinar.
 Headsets are the perfect solution to echoes or problems with your computer microphone.

 Webcam - One of the greatest features of video conferencing is the video.
 It’s really incredible to chat face-to-face with someone on the other side of the world.
 To do so, you need a webcam.
-Most new computers come with a webcam.
-If this is true for you, you are good to go!
-If not, you can purchase a webcam.
-Some webcams even come with a built-in microphone, so you may not need a headset.
-Also, when you look for a webcam, make sure that it is compatible with your computer.
+Most new computers come with a webcam, though often you will get better quality pictures from an external camera.

 Below are BigMarker's recommendations for headsets, webcams, and microphones -